 SIMRES: Saturna Island Marine Research & Education Society.
 SIMRES is a volunteer, non-profit organization bringing marine research and educational programs to Saturna Island.
 We encourage science and stewardship for a deeper understanding of our fragile marine ecosystem.

-- Local educational programs: encouraging students to come on the water–‘opening their eyes’ to what’s in their backyard!
+Shaw Ocean Discovery Center: student education about the Salish Sea.
+Local educational programs encourage students to go out on the water which opens their eyes to what’s in their backyard!

-- Carbon Neutral: offset our annual corporate GHG emissions.
+Carbon Neutral: offset our annual corporate GHG emissions.
 We reduce what we can and offset what we cannot.

-- 1% for the Planet: a financial commitment to donate a minimum of 1% of all sales into environmental organizations.
+1% for the Planet: a financial commitment to donate a minimum of 1% of all sales into environmental organizations.
 We are taking a lead role in being environmental stewards in our community and we embrace the notion that the sustainability of the natural environment is fundamental to the sustainability of business.

-- Sea Shepherd Conservation Society: support their mission to end the destruction of habitat and unnecessary slaughter of wildlife in the world’s oceans in order to conserve and protect ecosystems and species.
+Sea Shepherd Conservation Society: support their mission to end the destruction of habitat and unnecessary slaughter of wildlife in the world’s oceans in order to conserve and protect ecosystems and species.

 “Captain Paul Watson is the world’s most aggressive, most determined, most active and most effective defender of wildlife.“ – Farley Mowat

 “The natural world has massive demands placed upon it every day,” said Brett Soberg, co-owner of Eagle Wing Tours.
 “At Eagle Wing we believe that being a responsible steward means being active, positive contributors to the ecosystem we love and are able to make our living from.”